NotAShelf/nyx/.github/README.md

 ## Notes

-If my dotfiles are confusing to you, that is because they are confusing.
-I am not yet very well versed in NixOS and Nix, thus my configuration may not always follow best practices or be the most efficient.
-I also do not follow any particular logic when organizing my configuration.
-I do, however, try my best to document my NixOS configuration as humanly possible.
-This repository was based off of _many_ others which I have linked below.
+### Preface

+If my configuration appears confusing to you, that is because it is confusing.
+Admitably, I am not yet very well wresed in NixOS or the Nix expression language.
+Thus, my configuration is severely limited by my knowledge, despite what my work may suggest.
+While I may not be able to follow best Nix practices, I try to follow a particular logic while organizing this configuration.
+I also attempt to document everything as I humanly can.

+The resulting configuration was based off of *many* others which I have linked below.
+If you like anything about this particular repository, you will probaby be interested in checking them out.
+If you like what *I* have been doing and if it's helpful to you in any shape or form, consider leaving a star or donating to me (every bit would be appreciated) from the links below.
+Up to you.

-If you like anything about this repository, you will probably like theirs as well.
-If you have anything to say/ask about those configurations (especially if it was because you were disgusted by my atrocities against NixOS), please do not hesitate to make an issue or open a PR.
+If you have anything to say or ask about those conigurations (especially if it was because you were absolutely horrified by my atrocities against Nix or NixOS) I invite you to create an issue on open a pull request.
 I am always happy to learn and improve.
-With that said, if you like this repository maybe consider starring it or donating me from the links below, up to you.
+Some of my mental notes (hopefully to be organized better when I finish my blog) can be found in [the documentation](../docs/notes).
+Should you need explanation on some of the things I've done (or proofread my notes) you may take a look in there.

 ### Motivation